Real-time payments: powering the future of business payments

 Start using real-time, today

-Businesses are now able to enter the real-time payment space with the introduction of payment methods like Interac e-Transfer for Business.
+Businesses are now able to enter the real-time payment space with the introduction of payment methods like Interac e-Transfer® for Business.

 What corporates want

 While real-time payments are available, is real-time needed by North American corporates?
 More importantly, is it wanted?
+To answer these questions, we need to look at the contributing factors that affect payments.

-To gauge the corporate need, we need first to look at the contributing factors that affect payments.
 Businesses of every size are driven by some type of cash conversion cycle, ideally one that speeds up receivables and delays payables as much as possible.
 Here is the first and possibly the most important challenge for corporates.
 Why would a corporate want to ”speed up” payables using real-time payments?

-This allows for more efficient working capital to reduce debt, invest short-term or make other purchasing decisions.
+Paying at the last possible second allows for more efficient working capital to reduce debt, invest short-term or make other purchasing decisions.
 What other opportunities are available for you to source additional funds or make use of funds with this additional liquidity?

 Managing your cash flow: traditional payments vs. real-time